-As what it accomplishes as you travel through coagulation cascade.
-Let’s begin.
+As what it encompasses as you travel through coagulation cascade.
+Let's begin.

 When was the last time we left or discussed fibrin or fibrinogen in the previous discussion?